 This is an important first step towards our aim to translate dynamic WB 68Ga-PSMA PET prostate cancer imaging to the clinic.

-The summer 2017 edition of the newsletter of the Translational and Molecular Imaging Institute (TMII) in Mount Sinai, New York, features our latest research findings in multi-parametric PET molecular imaging utilizing state-of-the-art:
+The summer 2017 edition of the newsletter of the Biomedical Engineering and Imaging Institute (BMEII) in Mount Sinai, New York, features our latest research findings in multi-parametric PET molecular imaging utilizing state-of-the-art:

 - 18F-NaF kinetics-driven bone tissue segmentation,

 Page 3 of the TMII newsletter featuring our work in multi-parametric PET/MR and PET/CT